Social Giving: The Fundraising Guide for Nonprofits

 Craft your social giving campaigns with these motivations in mind.
 For example, you can:

 • Communicate with supporters about how social giving works.
-Share how easy it is to give via social networks with a step-by-step explainer about how to participate in Challenges on Facebook and general Facebook fundraisers.
-Bonus!
-With a social fundraising services provider like GoodUnited, you can empower supporters to join Challenges on Facebook with one click of a button.
-With the one-click Challenge builder, supporters can use pre-selected language and imagery to set up their personal campaigns alongside your Challenge on Facebook.
+Share how easy it is to give via social networks with a step-by-step explainer about how to participate in Facebook fundraisers and Challenges.
+With a conversational messaging platform like GoodUnited, you can inform and empower supporters to join Challenges on Facebook.
+With the one-click Challenge builder, supporters can use pre-selected language and imagery to set up their personal campaigns alongside your Facebook Challenge.

 • Seek out lookalike audiences on social platforms.
 For example, you can use targeted Facebook Ads campaigns that target Facebook users who have similar characteristics and interests as your known supporters.
 This allows you to market your campaigns to individuals who are likely to support your mission, even if they aren’t familiar with your nonprofit yet.